jeremiahbrem/feedback/README.md

 # Feeback App
 This is a simple application for users to leave feedback.
-It was built with Python, Flask, SQLAlchemy, Flask-WTForms, and Boostrap.
+It was built with Python, Flask, SQLAlchemy, Flask-WTForms, and Bootstrap.

 #### **Functionality includes:**
 - Creating and deleting user accounts